budinm1/certcheck/README.md

 -e, --errors_only     do not report OK hosts
 -d DAYS_TO_EXPIRE, --days_to_expire DAYS_TO_EXPIRE
-                      specify days to certificate expire, default 10 -j, --json            print report in json, not affected by -e and -v -n, --no_color        do not use colors in output
+                      specify days to certificate expire, default 10 -j, --json            print output in json, -j is not affected by -e and -v -n, --no_color        do not use colors in output
 -t TIMEOUT, --timeout TIMEOUT
                       specify request timeout in seconds, default 3.0